-IAP2 WHY ARE WE INFORM To provide the public CONSULT To obtain public INVOLVE To work directly with the COLLABORATE To partner with the EMPOWER To place final DOING THIS? with balanced and objective information to help them understand solutions, alternatives, opportunities and/or problems. feedback on decisions or ideas on alternative approaches public throughout the process so public concerns and aspirations are consistently understood and considered. public in each aspect of the decision including the development of alternatives and the identification of the preferred solution. decision-making in the hands of the public.
+IAP2 INFORM CONSULT INVOLVE COLLABORAT E EMPOWER WHY ARE WE DOING THIS?
+To provide the public with balanced and objective information to help them understand solutions, alternatives, opportunities and/or problems.
+To obtain public feedback on decisions or ideas on alternative approaches To work directly with the public throughout the process so public concerns and aspirations are consistently understood and considered.
+To partner with the public in each aspect of the decision including the development of alternatives and the identification of the preferred solution.
+To place final decision-making in the hands of the public.

 WHAT WE WILL DO We will keep you informed.
 We will keep you informed, listen to and acknowledge concerns and provide feedback on how public input influenced the decision.
 We will work with you to ensure that your concerns and aspirations are directly reflected in the alternatives developed and provide feedback on how public input influenced the decision.
 We will look to you for direct advice and innovation in formulating solutions and incorporate your advice and recommendations into the decisions to the maximum extent possible.
 We will implement what you decide.
 HOW WILL WE DO THIS?
-Council website Social media Media releases E News Advertising Foyer displays Mailouts Site signage Council website Social media Media releases E News Advertising Foyer displays Mailouts Site signage Written submissions YoursayByronShire.co m.au Stakeholder groups Pop-up shops, stalls, drop-in events Surveys and opinion polls Community Roundtable and Project Reference Groups On-site meetings/tours Charette Deliberative processes Community Reference Group Polls & referendum
+Council website Social media Media releases E News Advertising Foyer displays Mailouts Site signage Council website Social media Media releases E News Advertising Foyer displays Mailouts Site signage Written submissions YoursayByronS hire.com.au Stakeholder groups Pop-up shops, stalls, drop-in events Surveys and opinion polls Community Roundtable and Project Reference Groups On-site meetings/tours - Charette - Deliberative processes - Community Reference Group Polls & referendum